xtuml/mc/doc/notes/10247_mcenhance/10248_mcmark_int.md

 And permissions on all of the schema/colors/ files are changed.
 Also, dos2unix was run on these files.

+6.3 Updated the instructions for building the MC-3020 user guide.

 ### 7. Unit Test

 7.1 MicrowaveOven Smoke Test